microsoft/pxt-adafruit/olddocs/js/lessons/2-player-pong/quiz.md

 # 2 player pong quiz

-a two-player game of Pong using TWO BBC micro:bits!.
+a two-player game of Pong using TWO @boardname@s!.

 ## Name